shakin0627/T2I-CompBench_flux/Readme.md

 ```
 The question_id is the _last 6 digits_ of the image file name, for example, _a green bench and a blue bowl_000000.png_ is with question_id _0_, and the evaluation score _0.6900_.

+You need to generate images for each category from this [dataset](https://github.com/Karine-Huang/T2I-CompBench/tree/main/examples/dataset) as described above separately, and get the evaluation results below.

 #### 1. BLIP-VQA for Attribute Binding: